qfpl/reflex-tutorial/blog/posts/reflex/basics/events.md

 That means when we want to work with multiple `Event`s, we need to be able to handle the case where several of the `Event`s are firing in the same frame.

-We're going to explore that by working on something that you might have come across this before as part of the game (or programming problem) known as [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
+We're going to explore that by working on something that you might have come across before as part of the game (or programming problem) known as [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
 If you haven't come across it before then it is worth taking a look before we continue.

 Assume we have access to